Socialising whilst Depressed

 1. I feel so ashamed of my Potato-like state that I refuse company because I don’t want anybody to see me being Potato.

-For all my openness, for all my attempts to reduce stigma, I am ashamed of my depression.
-This shame is made worse by the aspect of my depression that makes me convinced that I am responsible for the existence my illness, and that if I were less weak/lazy/pathetic I wouldn’t have it.
-It doesn’t matter in my head if I don’t think anybody else is to blame for their own illness.
+For all my openness, for all my attempts to reduce stigma (i.e. complain) I am ashamed of my depression.
+This shame is made worse by the aspect of my depression that makes me convinced that I am responsible for my illness, and that if I were less weak/lazy/pathetic I wouldn’t have it.
+It doesn’t matter if I don’t think anybody else is to blame for their illness.
 Depression makes me think I’m the exception to the rule, in the worst way possible.

-If I’m expecting company and I can’t get up/wash/look presentable, I might cancel.
-Whilst friends, in their infinite wonderfulness, might not care what I smell or look like, I do.
-Anyone who’s ever been unable to take care of themselves will be familiar with that painful sense of indignity.
+Furthermore, I don’t look good in a Potato-like state.
+So if I’m expecting company and I can’t get up/wash/make myself presentable, I might cancel.
+While friends, in their infinite wonderfulness, might not care what I smell or look like, I do.
+Anyone who’s ever been unable to take care of themselves will be familiar with how painful that can be.
 I don’t want people to witness it.
-I’m not known for my pride (hey, whether I still have any is subject to debate), but when I feel least like a human being, as I do when I’m depressed, I crave even a semblance of normalcy in my interactions with others.
+When I feel least like myself I crave even a semblance of normalcy in my interactions with other.

 2. I become convinced that you’re spending time with me as an act of charity.

 What could I possibly bring to a friendship?
-Every redeeming feature I have, every moment we’ve shared in years of inane Facebook conversations together (because what is friendship, if not inane Facebook conversations?), is obliterated by the conviction that I am Dull because I’m Depressed, and therefore unworthy of company.
+Every redeeming feature I have, every moment we’ve shared in years of inane Facebook conversations together (because what is friendship, if not inane Facebook conversations?), is obliterated by the conviction that I am dull because I’m depressed, and therefore unworthy of company.
 It doesn’t matter how many wonderful, interesting friends I have - who just happen to be depressed - who disprove this theory.
-It doesn’t matter if we’ve been BFFS for, like, eva!
+It doesn’t matter if we’ve been BFFS for, like, ever.
 I am a charity case upon whom people can bestow kindness, and if I’m lucky, baked goods.

 3. I become convinced that you’ll stop liking me as a result of the interactions that take place when I’m depressed.